5 Reasons Blogging Might Not Be For You

 I started blogging in 2009 to explore my creativity and share stories about wanting more than money and status out of life.

 Ever since I started this blog, amazing things have happened.
-I’ve made countless awesome new friends, built a business, discovered creativity I didn’t know I had, and have supported myself in a way that lets me travel the world.
+I’ve made countless awesome new friends, built a business, discovered creativity I didn’t know I had, and have supported myself in a way that lets me travel the world and work from anywhere.